eth-clients/multinet/README.md

 Look in the scripts for options - the default config is a small setup using the `minimal` state spec.

-⚠️ Nimbus startup script is being reworked to be stand-alone (previously multinet was run from within nimbus)

 ```
 cd multinet